 Species recovery

-Our work to restore Norfolk’s wildlife on land, in rivers includes focussing on species at risk or which have a national stronghold in Norfolk.
+Our work to restore Norfolk’s wildlife on land and in rivers includes focusing on species at risk or which have a national stronghold in Norfolk.
 Our Wilder Ecology team works with partners, including environmental researchers, to understand more about species from adders and rare plants to barbastelle bats, and to ensure that they benefit from our actions.

 Our species recovery work includes:

-• A Species Recovery Framework that guides our efforts by helping us chose individual plants and creatures to focus on.
+• A Species Recovery Framework that guides our conservation efforts, including criteria identifying species of plants and creatures we are best placed to support.

 • Increasing our understanding of how climate change impacts key species, based on the latest research, and developing strategies for climate adaptation or mitigation through our land management advice.